-LITHIUM POLYSILICATE known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
+Asthma-like symptoms may continue for months or even years after exposure to the material ends.
+This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
 Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
 Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
-No significant acute toxicological data identified in literature search.

-Carcinogenicity X
+Acute Toxicity × Carcinogenicity ×

-Skin Irritation/Corrosion ✓ Reproductivity × Serious Eye Damage/Irritation × STOT - Single Exposure ✓ Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard × l egend: ¥ - Data either r not available or does not fill the criteria for classification
+Skin Irritation/Corrosion ✓ Reproductivity ×

+Serious Eye Damage/Irritation ✓ STOT - Single Exposure ✓

+Respiratory or Skin sensitisation × STOT - Repeated Exposure ×

+Mutagenicity × Aspiration Hazard ×

+Legend:

-X - Data either not available or does not fill the criteria for class ✓ - Data available to make classification
+🗶 - Data either not available or does not fill the criteria for classification

+🌶 - Data available to make classification